A quick intro to cohort modeling in Causal

 - The first row must have the name of the category and the rows below may have the name of an item in that category

 - The third section follows after all of the columns involved in the second section

 - The first row must contain the dates, and the rows below are the values themselves (must be number format, not text)

 - In the example of above, this section ranges from column C to column G

 This is an example of a transactions format spreadsheet for cohorts:

 - The first column must have the name "Date"

-- The fourth column must have the name "Cohort"
+- Simply add a column with the name "Cohort"

 - and as above, the cohort names must be formatted as dates to be recognized by Causal.

-- The following columns can be for additional categories
+- The other columns can be for additional categories / data items